Historical Marker Program

 Once the staff and sponsoring party agree to a suitable marker text, it will be submitted to the Commission for approval.
 The Commission generally will consider and vote on the proposed marker at the next regularly scheduled Commission meeting.
 The Commission meets monthly on the third Monday of the month.
-After Commission approval, allow approximately six to eight weeks manufacturing time for the casting, shipping, and erection of the marker.
+After Commission approval, allow approximately twelve (12) manufacturing time for the casting, shipping, and erection of the marker.

 Marker Proposals and Applications